paul-bennett/juggle/CONTRIBUTING.md

 * Did Juggle barf?
   - Juggle should never throw an exception or provide unintelligible output.
-If it does I'd like to know.
+If it outputs junk I'd like to know.
   - What query did you use?
 What did you see?

 * Do you find the query syntax confusing or clumsy?